 Vermont’s Functioning Floodplains Initiative

 Growing public interest in improved water quality, ecological integrity, and flood resiliency is creating a need for better tools to aid the restoration and protection of rivers, wetlands, and floodplains.
-A Functioning Floodplains Initiative is now underway in Vermont to identify nature-based projects through scoring, tracking, and mapping of floodplain and wetland functions and quantification of their social values.
+A Functioning Floodplains Initiative is now underway in Vermont to identify nature-based projects through scoring, tracking, and mapping of floodplain functions and quantification of their social values.

 These analyses will start by mapping hydrologic disconnections (i.e., departures caused by human-related constraints).
 Opportunities to achieve ecosystem function will then be identified by modelling those fluvial processes that may need protection or that could be restored through re-connection projects.
-Benefit-cost data will be used to prioritize sets of restoration and protection projects in the stream network and to support societal agreements for project implementation.
+Benefit-cost data will be used to prioritize sets of restoration and protection projects in the stream network to support societal agreements for project implementation.
 Site-scale surveys and modelling are required to support project designs that maximize functional lift and minimize O&M costs.
 Post project monitoring is conducted and tracking programs are updated.

 From Basin to Site Scale Assessments: Web-based mapping and tracking tools will be developed to support three tiers of data collection and analysis.
 Basin-wide assessments of stream and floodplain connectivity and departure will assist resource agencies and towns in regional scale planning.
 As details of process, function and valuation are layered on, decision-support tools will aid in the selection of optimal suites of restoration and protection projects for achieving the multiple objectives of higher water quality, flood resilience and ecological integrity.
 These tools will also help the practitioner focus on an increasingly smaller set of reaches and potential project sites selected for implementation where site-specific measures will be required.